PIAA adopts girls flag football as sanctioned high school sport statewide

 “I’ve been on the phone for the last hour answering texts from everyone who is just so excited,” Ruiz said.
 “They were all celebrating.”

-The sport’s rapid growth over a three-year span proves that the interest was there, Ruiz said.
+She said the sport’s rapid growth over a three-year span proved that the interest was there.

 “We are excited to see such a groundbreaking moment for the future of girls’ flag football,” Steelers president Art Rooney II said.
 “It has been great working with the Eagles to accomplish a successful ruling that will now give young girls the chance to compete at a state level.
 We look forward to seeing how girls’ flag football continues to grow in Pennsylvania and worldwide.”